Low Energy Neutrinos in Milky Way and Cloud-9

 which is of the third order in $\nu$ and can be easily solved in Mathematica or equivalent system.
 Once we obtain $\nu$, we can plot the radial probability distribution of the corresponding wavefunctions in Eqs. \eqref{eq:wavefunction+} and \eqref{eq:wavefunction-}.

 Our purpose is to find the radial probability distribution of the neutrino atom with as many as possible particles filling all the lowest quantum states.
 In Fig. \ref{fig:prob_dist} we plot few probability distribution obtained from wavefunctions with similar principal quantum number but different angular momentum.
 We find that the wavefunctions in the Schwarzschild metric and the hydrogen atom are both described by the confluent hypergeometric functions ${}_1F_1$.
-However, there are major differences, For instance, the number of peaks in the Schwarzchild metric case for the $n=21$ and $\kappa=21$ has 21 peaks, while in the Hydrogen atom case the same wavefunction has only 1 peak.
+However, there are major differences.
+For instance, in the Schwarzchild metric, the distribution that corresponds to $n=21$ and $\kappa=21$, has 21 peaks, while in the Hydrogen atom, the corresponding distribution has only 1 peak.

 The important thing for us is to determine the radial probability distribution of a large number of neutrinos.
 The wavefunctions from the Dirac equation in Schwarzschild metric are not as easy to handle as the related wavefunctions for the hydrogen atom.
 As the principal quantum number $n$ increases, the associated wavefunctions of the Dirac equation in Schwarzschild metric are highly oscillatory, making their plots unreliable.
 Thus, we determine the probability distribution pattern by plotting a number of normalized wavefunctions with low quantum number $n$.
 We want to fill all the lowest states starting with $n=1$.
 In Fig. \ref{fig:particles_dist}, we fill every state up to $n=6$ and notice a triangular shape of the distribution made up of 72 wavefunctions.
 As we continue to higher $n$ we see that the shape of a triangle is more obvious.